What is a Cell? Definition, Types, Structure, Functions, and More

 Prokaryotic cells are significantly smaller than eukaryotic cells.

-Their simpler structure allows them to divide much faster than eukaryotic cells.
+Their more straightforward structure allows them to divide much faster than eukaryotic cells.

 Which of the three types of prokaryotic cells is most common?

 Bacteria are the most abundant type of prokaryotic cell.
-You’ve likely heard of more bacteria than the other two types because they exist in such vast numbers.
+You’ve likely heard of more bacteria than the other two types because they exist in vast numbers.

 Mycoplasma and the PPLO group

-Mycoplasma is a type of bacteria that Lacks A cell wall resulting in a constantly changing shape.
+Mycoplasma is a type of bacteria that Lacks A cell wall, resulting in a constantly changing shape.
 Because of this unique characteristic, it’s classified within the pleuropneumonia-like organism (pplo) group.

 Prokaryotic cell size and reproduction